feedloop/batiq/README.md

-# :screwdriver: creato
+# :paintbrush: batiq

-**Creato** is `react` and `react-native` application generator.
+**Batiq** is `react` and `react-native` application generator.
 It generates a web page, web application, web widget, or native application.

 ## TODO